Onboard your company to Slack

 - Demonstrate courtesy for other teammates by using emoji reactions

-- Use a post to collect or share information and pin it to a channel for easy reference
+- Use posts to collect ideas and pin in a channel for easy reference

-- Members reported 20% or more increased productivity
+- Members reported 20% or more in increased productivity

 - Members reported having 20% fewer meetings